Marriage Counseling: Is Couples Therapy The Right Choice For My Relationship?

 Marriage counseling: Finding support for marital problems and mental health

-Finding a time when both you and your spouse are available to attend an in-person marriage therapy appointment can be complicated, particularly if you have different work schedules or are in a long-distance relationship.
+Finding a time when both you and your spouse are available to attend an in-person marriage therapy appointment with a licensed therapist can be complicated, particularly if you have different work schedules, you’re taking care of children, or are in a long-distance relationship.
 Online therapy may be a helpful option in these circumstances.
 You can attend couples therapy through an online therapy platform like Regain.
-With online couples therapy, you can address the challenges in your relationship and work with a therapist to come up with potential solutions—all without ever needing to leave your home.
+With online couples therapy sessions that typically happen once a week, you can address the challenges in your relationship and work with a therapist to come up with potential solutions—all without ever needing to leave your home.

 Efficacy of online couples counseling and marriage counseling for improving relationships and mental health